Troelsbk/stm32-nucleo-temperature-alarm-pcb/README.md

 # STM32 Nucleo Temperature Alarm

 ## Overview
-The objective of this project is to gain practical experience with the STM32 Nucleo ecosystem and PCB design using KiCad.
+This project demonstrates an STM32 Nucleo-based temperature alarm system with a custom PCB designed in KiCad.
-Additionally, it implements an integrated temperature alarm system that activates when the measured temperature falls below a user-defined threshold.
+It integrates multiple I/O types, including I²C, ADC with interrupts, PWM, GPIO buttons, and LEDs.
-A potential application is monitoring room temperature when ventilating by opening windows.
+The system triggers an alarm when the measured temperature falls below a user-defined threshold, with potential use in room ventilation monitoring.

 ## Hardware
 - STM32 Nucleo F042K6 development board